TeamGloomy/TeamGloomy.github.io/pages/mydoc/skr_pro_bltouch.md

 tags: []
 keywords:
 last_updated: 22/04/2021
-summary: "Connecting a BLTouch to an SKR Pro v1.1 and v1.2"
+summary: "How to connect a BLTouch to an SKR Pro v1.1 and v1.2"
 sidebar: mydoc_sidebar
 permalink: skr_pro_bltouch.html
 folder: mydoc